 Pumpkin Pie Soap Projecthttps://www.brambleberry.com/in-the-studio/projects/melt-and-pour/pumpkin-pie-soap-project/PS000203.html

 Can't get enough pumpkin?
 We can't either!
 This Pumpkin Pie Soap is inspired by the classic holiday treat and it smells just like the real thing.
 The bottom layer is colored dark brown to represent the crust, and a lighter layer is poured on top.
-A touch of ground cinnamon is the perfect finishing touch.
+A small bit of ground cinnamon is the perfect finishing touch.
+We recommend using a very small amount of cinnamon to avoid any skin irritation.
+If you have very sensitive skin, you can ommit the cinnamon.

 This project is great for beginners who want to tackle layering.
 Temperature is important - make sure the bottom layer of soap has cooled and hardened slightly before pouring the top layer.
 In addition, make sure the top layer is about 120-130° F before pouring, otherwise it can melt the layer below.